folksgl/identity-give-idemia/README.md

 cf create-service aws-rds <plan> ipp-idemia-db
 ```

 *You must wait* until the database has completed provisioning to continue with the deployment.
-Wait for the status of `cf service ipp-idemia-db` to change to `create succeeded`
+Wait for the `status` field of `cf service ipp-idemia-db` to change from `create in progress` to `create succeeded`.
 ```sh
 watch -n 15 cf service ipp-idemia-db
 ```